ulkish/distribute-acf-images/README.txt

 == Description ==

 While using [Distributor](https://distributorplugin.com/) along with [Advanced Custom Fields](https://www.advancedcustomfields.com/), images included inside fields (and/or nested inside them) are not distributed.
-This plugin fixes their correct distribution, even images nested inside a number of fields.
+This plugin fixes their correct handling, even for images nested inside a number of fields.

 == Installation ==